juancarlosjr97/react-firebase-playground/README.md

 After all the changes, now the app can be deployed.

-1. Build the react app
+1. Build the React app

    ```bash
    npm run build